 You knew I had to start here, right?
 Given the success of Living Well Spending Less, I am a huge proponent of blogging.
-Not only is it fun and interesting, it is always changing–I am never bored!
+Not only is it fun and interesting, but it is also always changing–I am never bored!
 That said, it is by no means easy money.
-Blogging takes a lot of work, strategy and effort to get started.
+Blogging takes a lot of work, strategy, and effort to get started.
 Sometimes it can take years before you see the results of that hard work.
 The most important driver is choosing a topic both you and your audience is passionate about, and then working to connect with readers and solve their problems.

 When I started my blog in 2010, there weren’t a lot of resources out there to get started.
 In fact, I often felt as though I was throwing things at the wall, just to see what would stick.
 Now, years later, I’ve learned some very important lessons.
 I founded Elite Blog Academy® to share those lessons and give new bloggers all the steps and insight they need to take their blog to the next level.

 In the course, I walk you through every step, from discovering and connecting with your audience and creating your cornerstone content, to running a thriving business.
 I’ve worked with many other successful bloggers to discover what works and what you need to know to be successful.